-On a recent family trip, we fell into a classic trap.
+A few years ago now, on a family trip, we fell into a classic trap.
 We got super bummed that our kids were stinkers on what was supposed to be an amazing family hike.

 30 minutes in, on came the whining, bickering, and mathematically impossible 3-way struggle to “go first.”
 The stakes felt high.
-Our, “we flew all this way” and “we are so lucky to be here...come ON guys” did not inspire the desired “good camper” behavior.
-One sister pushed into a prickly pear later, we ended our hike defeated and pretty disappointed in our team.
+Our “we flew all this way” and “we are so lucky to be here...come ON, guys” did not help.
+One kid pushed into a prickly pear later, we ended our hike defeated and pretty disappointed in our team.

-That night, Brian and I started reviewing the day as our hikers slept away.
-How did we think the hike went?
+That night, my husband and I reviewed the day as our hikers slept.
 Should we try again tomorrow?
 Throw in the towel?
-Why were the girls acting that way?
+Why were the kids acting that way?

 We started imagining the dream hike, listing words like long, whine-free, harmonious, peaceful and continuous.
 Then, we tried to imagine any 24-hour period during which our trio consistently earned these descriptors, and we just laughed.
 What were we thinking?!

 As we talked, I remembered that, not only are our kids growing and changing, but we adults are still developing too.
 Researchers and theorists even have names for stages of adult development; stage 1 of parenting, says Ellen Galinsky, is a time of “Image-Making.”

 What Galinsky is referring to is the natural process of imagining parenthood and then coming to understand and respond to the reality of it.
 Even before our babies come into our lives, we start to picture parenthood, envisioning what lies ahead.
 As we move through each stage of parenthood, we carry these images with us.
 When reality inevitably presents itself, we respond by either adjusting our visions to match reality or by trying to change our own behavior to better match our preexisting images (a challenging path, for sure).